Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 By splitting the word kingdom at the end of the first line the poet introduces enjambment, a natural way of pausing whilst sustaining the sense; king also implies the regal authority of the bird.

 The poet is also reinforcing the idea of wonder, for here is a predatory bird manipulating the wind in a light that seems to set it on fire.
-Could it be that the alliteration suspends time as the reader catches breath to finish the line?
+Could it be that the alliteration suspends time as the reader catches their breath to finish the line?

-Note however that, within the many lines that suspend then run and hold on by a thread, the end rhymes keep everything in order, they stop the whole bursting out or breaking: they act as a skin, keeping the organic contents tight.
+Note however that, within the many lines that suspend then run and hold on by a thread, the end rhymes keep everything in order, they stop the whole bursting out or breaking: they act as skin, keeping the organic contents tight.